-Discussion: The initial supervision meeting must be in-person, face to face supervision at the beginning of the supervision relationship.
+Discussion: The initial supervision meeting must be in-person, face-to-face supervision at the beginning of the supervision relationship.
 After these initial meetings, alternate forms of supervision (phone or some type of video conferencing) may be utilized.

-D. Within the past five (5) years, the applicant shall have taken the SOMB provided introductory training to the Standards and Guidelines, and completed an additional forty (40) hours of training as determined by the SOMB Clinical Supervisor and applicant based upon individualized training needs.
-If the applicant is applying to be a provider for adults and juveniles, the training plan needs to reflect both populations.
-Please see the list of training categories at the end of this section.
+D. Within the past five (5) years, the applicant shall have taken forty (40) hours of training which includes the SOMB Introductory training to the Standards or the SOMB Standards Booster training as determined by the SOMB Clinical Supervisor and applicant based upon individualized training

-- E. The applicant shall submit documentation from their approved SOMB Clinical Supervisor outlining the supervisor's assessment of the applicant's competency in the required areas and support for the applicant's continued approval as an Associate Level Treatment Provider; - F. The applicant shall demonstrate competency according to the individual's respective professional standards and ethics consistent with the accepted standards of practice of sex offense-specific treatment; - G. The applicant shall submit to a current background investigation (Section 16-11.7-106 (2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
-The SOMB may also solicit such additional references as necessary to determine compliance with the Standards and Guidelines.
+- needs.
+If the applicant is applying to be a provider for sex offenders and adults, the training plan needs to reflect both populations.
+Please see the list of training categories. - E. The applicant shall submit documentation from their approved SOMB Clinical Supervisor outlining the supervisor's assessment of the applicant's competency in the required areas and support for the applicant's continued approval as an Associate Level Treatment Provider; - F. The applicant shall demonstrate competency according to the individual's respective professional standards and ethics consistent with the accepted standards of practice of sex offense specific treatment; - G. The applicant shall submit to a current third-party background investigation (Section 16-11.7-106 (2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
+The SOMB may also solicit such additional references as necessary to determine compliance with the Standards.
 The references shall relate to the work the applicant is currently providing; - H. The applicant shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a Court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
-A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - I. The applicant shall demonstrate compliance with the Standards and Guidelines; and - J. The provider shall comply with all other requirements outlined in the SOMB Administrative Policies.

-4.210 Continued Placement of Associate Level Adult Treatment Providers on the Provider List:

-Using a current re-application form, Associate Level Treatment Providers shall apply for continued placement on the list every 3 years by the date provided by the SOMB.
-Requirements are as follows:

-- A. The provider shall demonstrate continued competency related to sex offenders; - B. The applicant shall have completed face-to-face supervision hours specific to sex offense-specific treatment and/or evaluation calculated as follows:
+A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - I. The applicant shall demonstrate compliance with the Standards; - J. The provider shall comply with all other requirements outlined in the SOMB Administrative Policies. - 4.210 Continued Placement of Associate Level Adult Treatment Providers on the Provider List: Using a current re-application form, Associate Level Treatment Providers shall apply for continued placement on the list every 3 years by the date provided by the SOMB.
+Requirements are as follows: - A. The provider shall demonstrate continued competency related sexual offenders; - B. The applicant shall have completed face-to-face supervision hours specific to sex offense specific treatment and/or evaluation calculated as follows: